maxmind/TAP-Formatter-TeamCity/README.md

 - Andy Jack <ajack@maxmind.com>
 - Dave Rolsky <drolsky@maxmind.com>
+- Mark Fowler <mark@twoshortplanks.com>

 # COPYRIGHT AND LICENSE

-This software is copyright (c) 2009 - 2016 by MaxMind, Inc..
+This software is copyright (c) 2009 - 2017 by MaxMind, Inc.

 This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.